 If you have any questions, contact Kristyn Komarnicki.

-- Kristyn Komarnicki, founder and lead facilitator of the Oriented to Love dialogue
+- Kristyn Komarnicki, director of Oriented to Love

 - Francesca Nuzzolese, Oriented to Love spiritual director, associate professor of pastoral care and counseling at Methodist Theological School in Ohio

 - $450 (covers all meals, lodging, and materials); a limited number of partial scholars is available.
 Please indicate your need for a scholarship prior to registering by contacting Kristyn Komarnicki.